 And yet, the future is always up for grabs.
 Public will, to borrow a phrase, is a force that can be awakened.
 But if we want to change the course of what our government will fund and support, the place to start is with a pragmatic assessment of where we are today.

-Tell people you advocate a big move onto the space frontier (or are writing a book on the subject) and they are likely to look at you rather sadly as if you never quite grew up and are probably still a Trekkie and have a Lightsaber in your closet.
-(Just to be clear, neither is true on the author’s account).
+Tell people you advocate a big move onto the space frontier (or are writing a book on the subject) and they are likely to look at you rather sadly as if you never quite grew up and are probably still a Trekkie or have a toy Lightsaber in your closet.
+(Just to be clear, neither is true on the author’s account.
+At least not entirely.).
 This is not just a humorous point.
 It’s a strategic one.
 We are starting from a point in terms of general public perception where Apollo is an historical event with little resonance beyond collective pride in our past and the public’s perception of space is shaped more by fictional movies like Star Trek and Star Wars.

 In pragmatic terms, if you compare the most prominent space advocacy organizations with their peers on the environmental side you begin to see the scope of the problem.

 Space Advocacy Organizations

 - National Space Society (<10,000 members, $500k – $2M in revenue depending on year),